djvill/APLS/doc/about/user-interface.md

 - **More attributes**: Previously, <span class="transcript-attr">corpus</span> and <span class="transcript-attr">episode</span> were visible on [transcript attributes pages]({{ '/doc/browse-transcripts#transcript-attributes-pages' | relative_url }}), but not on the transcript page itself.
 This page now displays these attributes.
 - **Real attribute names**: Previously, the _Attributes_ tab only displayed attributes' [display titles](https://djvill.github.io/APLS/doc/attribute-typology#display-title), with names in a tooltip.
 Now, this tab displays attribute names.
   - **Hideable**: These names can be toggled on and off by clicking _Hide attribute names_.
 This setting persists if you visit more pages in the same browser tab.
   - **Attribute prefixes**: As in the [layer picker](#layer-picker-transcripts), the `transcript_` prefix is hidden by default but can be shown by unchecking _Hide attribute prefixes_.
-When attribute names are hidden, this checkbox is disabled.
+When attribute names are hidden, this checkbox is grayed-out.
 Like _Hide attribute names_, this setting persists within a browser tab.

 #### _Participants_ tab